Scholarship & Discovery

 Scientific Investigation Track

-The largest and broadest areas of Scholarship & Discovery are encompassed by the Scientific Investigation tracks, which correspond to three different areas of scientific research outlined below.
+The largest and broadest areas of Scholarship & Discovery are encompassed by the Scientific Investigation Track, which involves three different areas of scientific research as outlined below.
 Pritzker students have a long history of participating in Scientific Investigation in one of these areas under the guidance of a faculty mentor.
-Each Scientific Investigation track also has faculty track leaders who guide students through the scholarly process throughout medical school.
+Each Scientific Investigation Track also has faculty Track Leaders who guide students through the scholarly process specific to each field of study.

-- Basic science encompasses research that investigates core scientific concepts or pathways and is often done with animals, cell lines, or tissues.
-Research in basic science seeks to further human knowledge about the world and pave the way for more applied research (clinical or social below).
+- Basic Sciences encompass research that investigates core scientific concepts or pathways and is often done with animals, cell lines, or tissues.
+Research in basic science seeks to further human knowledge about the world and pave the way for more applied research.

-- Clinical research is characterized by research with patients or with data obtained from patients.
-Typically, the researcher (or team member) is directly interacting with human subjects.
-Clinical research projects could aim to understand mechanisms of human disease, therapeutic interventions, and development of new technologies.
+- Clinical Research is characterized by research with patients or with data obtained from patients.
+Typically, the researcher (or team member) directly interacts with human subjects.
+Clinical research projects could aim to understand mechanisms of human disease, therapeutic interventions, and/or the development of new technologies.

 The 4 defined phases of translational research are as follows:

 - T1 Bench to Bedside: Does a treatment that has been developed in the lab setting work in a small clinical trial?